Sir Isumbras: Plot

-(This plot summary is based upon the version of the poem found in Gonville and Caius College Cambridge MS 175, a missing folio supplied by British Library Cotton Caligula A ii.)
+(This plot summary is based upon the version of the poem found in Gonville and Caius College, Cambridge MS 175, a missing folio supplied by British Library, Cotton MS Caligula A II.)

 Sir Isumbras lives a comfortable life; he is a generous nobleman with a young family, a beautiful, loving wife and enjoys a respected position in society.
 However, his failure to think about his Christian duties causes God to tell him that he grown too proud.

 The message is delivered, curiously, by a speaking bird.
 (This resembles the way that Sigurd is warned by the birds to kill Regin in the Saga of the Volsungs when he is splashed by the juice from the dragon's heart as it cooks and can immediately understand their language.
 Similarly, Canace is able to understand the lament of a lady-falcon in Geoffrey Chaucer's Canterbury Tale from the Squire.)
 Sir Isumbras is riding in his forest early one morning when a bird in the branches above him begins to talk.
 It tells him that one of two things must happen, and that he can choose his fate: either he can be wealthy in his youth and impoverished in his old age, or the other way around.
 Sir Isumbras, with no hesitation, chooses to have wealth in his old age, since: